NUpolisci/How-to-use-Github-repositories-for-workshops/README.md

 <img src = "https://github.com/NUpolisci/How-to-use-Github-repositories-for-workshops/blob/main/Figures/Paste.png" width ="600">

-Then click `Create Respository`.
+Click `Create Project`.
 Your Rstudio will then open and all the files associated with the repository will appear under the files section of your Rstuido workspace (typically the lower right hand panel).